 To recap: the assertion that Austen was subverting the patriarchy hangs on the first assertion that Austen's novels are filled with double entendres, and I am not convinced by the first assertion.
 I don’t think it’s beyond dispute, anyway.

 Having laid out Heydt-Stevenson's thesis, let's move on to compare her interpretation of the amber cross and gold chain in Mansfield Park with the interpretation put forward in Jane Austen: the Secret Radical by Helena Kelly.
-Elsewhere, I've written about Kelly's assertion that the cross gifted to Fanny by her brother and the chain given to her by Edmund represent the Codrington plantations, owned by the Church of England.
+Austen uses the cross and chain for narrative purposes but is there also a symbolic meaning?
+Elsewhere, I've written about Kelly's assertion that the cross gifted to Fanny by her brother and the chain given to her by Edmund represent the Codrington plantations, owned by the Church of England, but I'll review my objections here.
 (Austen uses "chain" to distinguish Edmund's gift from the Crawfords' "necklace."
 What other word could she have used?
 "Chain" is the word for the thing people hang crosses around their necks with.)
-Kelly argues that although Austen tells us Fanny unequivocally loves William and Edmund and she loves her gifts, we, the reader, should be thinking of the hypocrisy of the church, the sins of empire, and the misery of enslaved persons.
+Although Austen tells us Fanny unequivocally loves William and Edmund and she loves her gifts, Kelly argues that Austen intends a reference to the hypocrisy of the church, the sins of empire, and the misery of enslaved persons.

 Did Austen intend to blend Fanny's tender feelings of affection with the horrors of chattel slavery?
-Is Austen using the cross and chain as Madonna has irreverently used the crucifix--for its shock value?
+Is Austen using the cross and chain as Madonna has provocatively used the crucifix?

 And finally, what is the message?
 By wearing the cross and chain, is Fanny complicit in slavery, or is she protesting it?

-And is Mansfield Park the only novel which has used the material object of a cross and a chain for narrative purposes?
+One way to test an assertion about an interpretation of a novel is to ask: has any other author of the same era done the same thing?
+Is Mansfield Park the only novel which has used the material object of a cross and a chain for narrative or symbolic purposes?
 I found another example, a 1811 sentimental short story translated from the French.
 A long-lost son finds his mother and he gives her a cross and chain, a gift from his wife which was intended for his sister, who he discovers has died.
 Everybody cries.

 Okay, so does this mean that the sister was a sexual object or indifferent to slavery?
 Or the wife?
 Or the mother?
 But nobody is pestering deep meanings out of Marcellus, or the Old Cottager because few authors apart from Austen get this kind of hyper-focus.